 As you all know, Facebook just can’t sit idle.
-Every time it comes up with new technologies and amaze us.
-This time Facebook launched a group video chat app named “Bonfire”.
+Every time it comes up with new technologies and amazes us.
+This time Facebook launched a group video chat app named “Bonfire.”
 At present, this app is available only on Danish iOS App Store.
 It will be gradually available for all the users.

-You can also invite your friends; just like you do on Facebook.
+You can also invite your friends, just like you do on Facebook.
 On sending an invitation, your friends will be notified on both Facebook and Messenger.
-But, if your friends do not have access to Danish app store then they won’t be able to participate to chat on the app.
+But, if your friends do not have access to the Danish app store, they won’t be able to participate in the chat on the app.

-According to Adam Blackar of app analytics firm Apptopia, Bonfire is currently only available in Denmark and has been downloaded roughly 2,000 times.
-He also stated that Denmark “typically has good user retention,” which according to him makes it an ideal test market for new products.”
+According to Adam Blacker of app analytics firm Apptopia, Bonfire is currently only available in Denmark and has been downloaded roughly 2,000 times.
+He also stated that Denmark “typically has good user retention,” which, according to him, makes it an ideal test market for new products.”

 For more updates, keep visiting our site www.techgenyz.com